Ido-Bot/.github/profile/README.md

-# Ido is a WhatsApp bot designed to make WhatsApp easier to use for everyone
+# Ido is a multipurpose WhatsApp bot designed to make WhatsApp easier to use for everyone